 How to Answer the “Tell Me About Yourself” Interview Question

-Interests like long-distance running or yoga which help to represent your healthy, energetic side are worth mentioning.
+- Interests like long-distance running or yoga that help to represent your healthy, energetic side are worth mentioning.

 Remember, as with "tell me something about yourself that's not on your resume," one of the goals of this question is to get to know you a little bit beyond your career and on-the-job attitude and experience.

 If it feels daunting to generate an answer from scratch, you can rely on a simple formula to construct your answer.
 The “present-past-future” formula is a way to share key background points while ending on a high note.

 - Begin with a brief overview of where you are now (which could include your current job along with a reference to a personal hobby or passion)